eleblanc-ai/SweetPea/docs/back-end-functionality.md

 ## Test the URL in the browser

-With the core server running (e.g., `python3 Server.py`), you can test that the `/mySquare` path is working using a test value `x=2` by visiting http://localhost:5000/mySquare?x=2 in the browser (see Figure 2).
+With the core server running (e.g., `python3 Server.py`), you can test that the `/mySquare` endpoint is working using a test value `x=2` by visiting http://localhost:5000/mySquare?x=2 in the browser (see Figure 2).

 <p align="center">
   <img src="fig/final-test.png" style="width: 70%" alt="A view of the mySquare endpoint  accessed with argument `x=2` in a browser window.
 A JSON object called "response" displays with the value 4."/>